Updated July 11, 2024

 Visit these pages for information…

-Visit these pages for Catalog information…
+Visit this page for Catalog information

 The Course Exception Waiver Form documents approved exceptions to the degree requirements.
 This form is needed anytime there is an exception approved.